ericknappe/countdowns/README.md

-# WXPN 885 Greatest Cover Songs – Countdown Dashboards
+# WXPN Countdown Dashboards

-This repository contains a **single‑page, self‑contained dashboard app** created for exploring the
+This repository contains a collection of **interactive, single-page dashboards** for exploring various **WXPN music countdowns**.

-**WXPN 885 Greatest Cover Songs** countdown.
-Additional dashboards have been added for other **WXPN Countdowns**
+The project began as a way to visualize trends in the *WXPN 885 Greatest Cover Songs* countdown, and has since expanded to support multiple countdowns, each hosted as its own dashboard under a shared structure.

-The dashboard is designed to be:
+These dashboards are designed to be:
 - fast
 - readable on all devices
 - safe for embedded media rate limits